Featured

 CONSTRUCTED RECOLLECTION: An Abstract Autobiography – Childhood Colour Coded.

-Selected images from Constructed Recollection featured in online exhibition at:
+Selected images from Constructed Recollection featured in solo exhibition at

 To view more work by Leslie Hossack, please visit lesliehossack.ca